 Health and Safety

-All incoming international exchange students are required to submit a Health History & Immunization form.
-You may download the form here.
+All new international students students are required to submit the Health History, Immunizations, and TB Screening form to the Student Health Center no later than two weeks prior to student arrival.
 This form must be submitted to the Student Health Center prior to your arrival, or you will not be able to register for courses or access your residence hall.
 All students will have visiting privileges at the Student Health Center.

-- International undergraduate students have designated move-in dates indicated in your welcome letter.
+- International undergraduate students have designated move-in dates indicated in your welcome letter from CIE.

 - Room assignments are made on a space-available basis.

-- For information about room amenities, check out the Res-Life Welcome and UMW-at-a-Glance
+- For information about room amenities, check out Res-Life Welcome and UMW-at-a-Glance webpages.

 Course Catalog and Academic Calendar